dledbetter123/Grad-Assessment/README.md

 The Character-Aware Neural Language Model presents a nuanced approach to language modeling that leverages the granularity of characters and the contextuality of words.
 The implementation, while challenging, particularly in the aspect of the highway network design, promises a model that can grasp the intricacies of language with greater finesse than traditional models.

 ## References
-For the references, you can use a GitHub-flavored markdown citation style or link directly to the papers or resources you are referring to.
-Here's an example of how you might format a reference to the paper by Kim et al. (2016):

 - Kim, Y., Jernite, Y., Sontag, D., & Rush, A. M. (2016). *Character-Aware Neural Language Models.* [Link to paper]([http://example.com/](https://cdn.aaai.org/ojs/10362/10362-13-13890-1-2-20201228.pdf))

-Please replace the example link with the actual URL to the paper.